ByteThisCoding/js-cli-scripting/README.md

 Streamline the process of creating a CLI using javascript / typescript.

+**For a demo + instructions on how to use**: https://bytethisstore.com/articles/pg/js-cli

 ## Getting Started

 This readme will outline how to use this project.
 If you'd like to view an example, or just jump in, the **example-cli.ts** script contains